 I said, ‘Here I am, here I am,’

-God had planned to offer salvation to the whole world through the Jewish nation all along, but the rejection of Him as Messiah by many expedited this process.
-The Gospel of Salvation was now offered to the Gentiles, as well.
-This would be spearheaded by the ministry of the Apostle Paul, who would receive his own anointing on the road to Damascus, dramatically changing his direction in life.
+God had planned to offer salvation to the whole world through the Jewish nation all along, but the rejection of Him as Messiah by many of them expedited this process.
+The Gospel of Salvation was henceforth offered to the Gentiles, as well.
+This would be spearheaded by the ministry of the Apostle Paul, who would receive his own anointing on the road to Damascus, dramatically changing the direction of his life.

 Reflection

 Who do I say that Jesus is?
 A carpenter’s son?
-A great and wise man?
-Or the Messiah, God Almighty, the source of my faith and eternal salvation?
+A great and wise man and teacher?
+Or the Messiah, both God Almighty and human, the source of my faith and eternal salvation?
+This is the most important question we face in our life.

 Lord, open my eyes to see who You really are.
-Help me to understand that You have been at my side every step of the way, preserving and loving me right up to this moment.
-Grant me the gift of salvation offered on Your cross that I may be cleansed of my sin and spend eternity with You.
+Help me to understand that You have been at my side every step of the way, preserving and loving me from even before my birth right up to this moment.
+Grant me the gift of salvation offered on Your cross through faith, that I may be cleansed of all my sin and spend eternity with You.
+Reveal to me Your magnificence and help me to follow You.
 In Jesus’ name we pray, Amen.